thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

-# Allow Oracle Rule
+# Allow Deny Oracle Rule

 ## Purpose

-The purpose of the allow-oracle rule is to check if the receiver address in the transaction is an allowed address.
-Addresses are added to the allow oracle by the owner of the oracle contract for any reason that the owner deems necessary.
+The purpose of the allow-deny-oracle rule is to check if the receiver address in the transaction is an allowed address or to check if the sender is restricted from performing the transaction.
+Addresses are added to the oracle lists by the owner of the oracle contract for any reason that the owner deems necessary.

 If an address is not on an allowed oracle list, they will be restricted from receiving application tokens.
 This rule can be used to restrict transfers to only specific contract addresses or wallets that are approved by the oracle owner.
 An example is NFT exchanges that support ERC2981 royalty payments.

+The deny list is designed as a tool to reduce the risk of malicious actors in the ecosystem.
+If an address is on the deny oracle list they are restricted from performing the transaction.
+Any address not on the deny list will pass this rule check.

 ## Applies To:

 - [x] ERC20
 - [x] ERC721
-- [ ] AMM
+- [x] AMM

 ## Scope

-This rule works at a token level.
-It must be activated and configured for each desired token in the corresponding token handler.
+This rule works at both the token level and AMM level.
+It must be activated and configured for each desired token in the corresponding token handler or each desired AMM in the AMM Handler.

 ## Data Structure

-An allow-oracle rule is composed of 2 components:
+An allow-deny-oracle rule is composed of 2 components:

-- **Oracle Type** (uint8): The Type of Oracle (0 for sanctioned, 1 for allowed).
+- **Oracle Type** (uint8): The Type of Oracle (0 for denied, 1 for allowed).
 - **Oracle Address** (address): The address of the allow Oracle contract.

 ```c